bartoszmichalak-mntm/open-wearables/docs/README.md

 Run the following command at the root of your documentation, where your `docs.json` is located:

 ```
-mint dev
+mint dev --port 3333
 ```

+(port `3000` is already being used by the frontend)

-View your local preview at `http://localhost:3000`.
+View your local preview at `http://localhost:3333` (or the port you specified).

 ## Publishing changes